poliastro/poliastro/docs/source/quickstart.md

 ### More advanced plotting: `OrbitPlotter*` objects

-We previously saw the :py:func:`poliastro.plotting.plot` function to easily plot orbits.
+We previously saw the {py:meth}`~poliastro.twobody.Orbit.plot` method to easily plot orbits.
 Now we'd like to plot several orbits in one graph (for example, the maneuver we computed in the previous section).
-For this purpose, we have {py:class}`~poliastro.plotting.OrbitPlotter` objects in the {py:mod}`~poliastro.plotting` module.
+For this purpose, we have `OrbitPlotter*` objects in the {py:mod}`~poliastro.plotting` module.

 These objects hold the perifocal plane of the first `Orbit` we plot in them, projecting any further trajectories on this plane.
 This allows to easily visualize in two dimensions: